 The Authority’s statutory objective is to promote and safeguard the production and publication of official statistics that serve the public good.
 It is also required to promote and safeguard the quality and comprehensiveness of official statistics, and ensure good practice in relation to official statistics.

-The UK Statistics Authority has two main functions:
+The UK Statistics Authority has three main functions:

-Membership of the Authority’s Board comprises the Chair of the Authority, six other non-executive members, and three executive members.
+Membership of the Authority’s Board comprises the Chair of the Authority, eight other non-executive members, and three executive members.

 The UK Statistics Authority, together with ONS, received a four year funding settlement as part of the 2015 Spending Review.